 Level access is available to both platforms.
 An accessible toilet is available when the station is staffed.

-The Friends of Malvern Railway Group is part of the Malvern Civic Society.
-Although its focus is on the history of the station and associated railways, it is hoped that they will be the umbrella group for the station adoption volunteers.
+The Friends of Malvern Railway Group is part of the Malvern Civic Society and acts as the umbrella group for the station adoption volunteers.

 Why not join us?

 If you would like to be involved with your local station, then do get in touch below.

 Cotswold Line Promotion Group (member of the CRP Steering Group).

 Colin Major is the representative for the station on the CRP Steering Group.